Antonio (The Merchant of Venice): Act 5

-Antonio's relationship with Bassanio
+Relationship with Bassanio

 Antonio's deep friendship and dependence on Bassanio, his willingness to risk his life on Bassanio's behalf, and his draining of his own finances to support Bassanio has been read as supporting the theory that Antonio is homosexual.
 Various interpreters began to read Antonio as homosexual in the 1950s, but there have been many objections.
 Some modern productions use the theory that Antonio is suffering from his love for Bassanio to explain his melancholic behavior.

 Alan Bray's book Homosexuality in Renaissance England argues that in the time period of The Merchant of Venices composition, "homosexuality" did not refer to an individual's sexual identity but only to specific sexual acts any individual might engage in.
 As Bray writes: "To talk of an individual of this period as being or not being 'a homosexual' is an anachronism and ruinously misleading.
 The temptation to debauchery, from which homosexuality was not clearly distinguished, was accepted as part of the common lot.
 Homosexuality [as understood in 16th-century England] was a sin 'to which men's natural corruption and viciousness [were] prone'" (16–17, Rainolds quoted in Bray 1995).

 According to the Verity edition of The Merchant of Venice, it is stated that Antonio and Bassanio are best friends; Bassanio is bound to Antonio for being his friend.